-Apart from Staff Governors, 1 Governor has received, and 2 have waived remuneration for exam invigilation from the College during the year (2019/20: None).
+Apart from Staff Governors, no Governors have received or waived remuneration during the year.

 The College is one of fourteen members of The Lancashire Colleges Limited, a company limited by guarantee and registered in England and Wales.
 The principal activity of the Lancashire Colleges Limited is to co-ordinate bids for ESF and other external funding.
 The College's investment is not considered material to consolidate.